-It's been more than 20 years since The West Wing made its debut on NBC.
-The hourlong drama managed to make politics smart, fun, and occasionally sexy.
-The West Wing managed to teach something while feeling relatable and entertaining.
+It's been 24 years since The West Wing made its debut on NBC.
+The hour-long drama managed to make politics smart, fun and occasionally sexy, teaching its viewers something while feeling relatable and entertaining.
 It combined the best of Washington with the best of Hollywood.

-The West Wing, of course, was not real.
-It was born in the waning years of the Clinton administration, with the pilot airing in September 1999, showing the inner workings of an uppercase Democratic administration helmed by President Josiah "Jed" Bartlet and played by Martin Sheen.
+The West Wing was born in the waning years of the Clinton administration, with the pilot airing in September 1999, showing the inner workings of an uppercase Democratic administration helmed by President Josiah "Jed" Bartlet, played by Martin Sheen.
 The ensemble cast served as an introduction to the White House org chart for many.
 Chief of staff.
 Deputy chief of staff.
 Communications director and deputy.
 Press secretary.
 The president's personal aide.

-The West Wing was born from the brain of writer Aaron Sorkin, as well as that of executive producers John Wells and Thomas Schlamme, who had the monster hit ER for NBC from 1994 to 2009.
-It's famous for its fast dialog.
-It's famous for its single-take walk-and-talks, which you get first thing in the pilot and which set the tone for the entire show.
-The West Wing was going to be something different, and you were going to want to take it all in.
+The West Wing was created by writer Aaron Sorkin, as well as developed by executive producers John Wells and Thomas Schlamme, who had the monster hit ER for NBC from 1994 to 2009.
+It's famous for its fast dialog and single-take walk-and-talks, which you get first thing in the pilot and set the tone for the entire show.
+The West Wing was going to be something different and you were going to want to take it all in.

 The West Wing in many ways packed the production of a movie into the time and space of a network series.
 (Much to the chagrin of the folks paying for it in the beginning.)
 But the product more than made up for it.